data2al icon data2al Snowflake, Databricks, and SQL Engineering

 The lowest-latency pattern is not always the best pattern.
 In many enterprise systems, the best design is the one that meets the SLA with the least operational complexity.

-In real projects, ingestion design should be evaluated against:
+Ingestion design should be evaluated against:

 • source system behavior